Water Filter Guide

 buying guide • certifications

-A complete water filter buying guide for 2026: read your water report, choose carbon vs reverse osmosis vs whole-house, verify certifications, compare brands, and calculate replacement cost.
+A complete water filter buying guide for 2026: read your water report, choose carbon, RO or whole-house, verify certifications, and compare replacement cost.

 filter types • micron rating